TunnelBear

 TunnelBear is a public VPN service based in Toronto, Canada.
 It was created by Daniel Kaldor and Ryan Dochuk in 2011.
 In March 2018, TunnelBear was acquired by McAfee.

 History

-Early History
+Early history

-Tunnelbear was founded in 2011 by Ryan Dochuk and Daniel Kaldor, and is headquartered in Toronto, Canada.
+TunnelBear was founded in 2011 by Ryan Dochuk and Daniel Kaldor, and is headquartered in Toronto, Canada.

 2018 McAfee acquisition

 In 2018, TunnelBear was acquired by cybersecurity company McAfee and subsequently fell under U.S. jurisdiction.
-McAfee intended to combine its own VPN service with TunnelBear's technologies.
+McAfee intended to combine its own VPN service with TunnelBear's own technologies.
 At the time of the acquisition, TunnelBear was set to continue using its own brand for products.

 Anti-censorship efforts

 During the 2014 Venezuelan Protests, TunnelBear offered free service to users connecting from Venezuela.
-In response to government censorship in countries like Venezuela—including Iran, Turkey and Uganda—TunnelBear has offered free or unlimited data to users within such countries.
+In response to government censorship in countries like Venezuela—including Iran, Türkiye and Uganda—TunnelBear has offered free or unlimited data to users within such countries.

 Features

 A freeware TunnelBear client is available on Android, Windows, macOS and iOS.
 It also has browser extensions for Google Chrome and Opera.
 Alternatively, Linux distros can be configured to use TunnelBear.

 Like other public VPN services, TunnelBear has the ability to bypass content blocking in most countries.

 All TunnelBear clients use AES-256 encryption with the exception of the client for iOS 8 and earlier, which uses AES-128.
 When connected, the user's actual IP address will not be visible to the websites visited.
 Instead, the websites and/or computers would be able to see the spoofed IP address provided by the service.

 TunnelBear was among the first consumer VPNs to conduct and publicly release the results of an independent security audit.
 They record when their users connect to the service and publish annual reports on the number of times law enforcement has requested user information.